Back to blog

 4. Audit and Optimize Performance Max Campaigns Regularly

-Performance Max (PMax) is Google’s most automated campaign type, combining Search, Display, YouTube, Gmail, and Discovery under one roof.
+Performance Max (PMax) is Google's most automated campaign type, combining Search, Display, YouTube, Gmail, and Discovery under one roof.
 But without frequent reviews, it can become a black box with unpredictable results.
+The dynamic-vs-manual tradeoff is covered in detail in our piece on dynamic creatives vs manual ads.

-In a 2025 study by Merkle, advertisers who actively optimized their PMax campaigns weekly (by asset group and audience signals) saw:
+In a 2026 study by Merkle, advertisers who actively optimized their PMax campaigns weekly (by asset group and audience signals) saw:

-• 28% higher ROAS
+• 30% higher ROAS

-• Lower CPAs by 14% compared to those using the default structure
+• Lower CPAs by 16% compared to those using the default structure

 Key actions to improve PMax results: